 - Ashley Tomlinson, undergraduate student: “Obviation in Karuk”

 Papers from the presentations will be published in a proceedings volume in 2018.
-For more information about the conference, see the conference website.

 The conferences were co-sponsored by The Mary Ellen Ryder Linguistics Lab, Department of English, College of Arts and Sciences, Department of World Languages, Department of Computer Science, Department of Anthropology, Arts and Humanities Institute and the Division of Research and Economic Development.